I always knew that I needed to leave.

 I still hate traffic in NYC.
 It’s vile and inhumane.
 It didn’t used to be so bad – that’s not nostalgia or revisionist history, it’s a verifiable fact that traffic (and transit!) in NYC has degraded to a point that stresses even the most zen human being.
 I am not the most zen, but I am far from the most sensitive.
 That situation is out of control.

 That’s NYC.
 That’s just what it is.
-And now I can enjoy for it for what it has, and even better, I can leave it behind, and go back to enjoy the rest of my life.
+And now I can enjoy for it for what it is and has, and even better, I can leave it behind, and go back to enjoy the rest of my life.

 Distance does make the heart grow fond; I can’t deny it, I have a soft spot for the city and all its seething, heaving denizens.
 But, but! distance is also a beautiful, most blessed thing for me.

 I always knew I was meant to leave that city.
-What I didn’t know was that way for me to love it again was to do so from the rear view mirror.
+What I didn’t know was that the way for me to love it again was to do so from the rear view mirror.

 It’s prettier that way; I love it best that way.